Step 1. Apply To The University

-GMAT/GRE and IELTS/TOEFL official score reports must be submitted by November 15th for Spring or April 1st for Fall.
+GMAT/GRE and IELTS/TOEFL official score reports must be submitted so that they are received by November 15th for Spring or April 1st for Fall.
 Please keep in mind that it takes about 20 days to receive test scores from the testing agency.
 If you have already submitted scores for the GMAT or the GRE and you would like to retake the exam, please contact the Graduate Business Programs Office at firstname.lastname@example.org or (619) 594-8073.
 Only the highest score will be considered when making an admission decision.

 The average undergraduate GPA for students admitted to our programs is around 3.40.
 In order for your undergraduate GPA to be considered satisfactory (not deficient) by the university, a domestic student should have at least a 2.85 and an international student should have at least a 3.00 on the 4.00 GPA scale.
 If a domestic student's cumulative GPA is deficient, SDSU will calculate the GPA for the student's last 60 semester units or 90 quarter units.
 Students with undergraduate GPAs that are considered deficient are less likely to be admitted.
 Note that students who have a satisfactory GPA are not guaranteed admission.